freon4dsl/Freon-documentation/docu-content/010_Documentation/030_Defining_an_Editor/+page.md

      [${name} : ${declaredType}]
 }

-// No need for projection for DocuType and its implementors, they
+// No need for projections for DocuType and its implementors, they
 // are only used as references, so their names suffice.

 Entity {[